 HE'S BACK BIRMINGHAM -- Members of the Alabama Christian Movement for Human Rights spent most of the last week praising their president, the Rev. F.L.
 Shuttlesworth, who had decided to resign after 10 years.
-Then, at the end of the week, the members asked Shuttlesworth to stay dramatic speech, he accepted their invitation.
-"I am staying in Birmingham," said Shuttlesworth, "in order that we together may fashion our movement into meeting the newer dimensions of the God's will that I stay with you," including Dr. King--should be permitted in the meeting.
-But, said the CDGM worker, Shriver assured Dr. King he civil rights struggle . . . .
-You are meant nothing personal, and allowed asking that I stay, and I believe it is him to read a statement praising CDGM before he left.
+Then, at the end of the week, the members asked Shuttlesworth to stay on.
+And on the night of Oct.
+20. in a looked "shaken" when the Rev. Mardramatic speech, he accepted their in- tin Luther King Jr., a strong defend- "I am staying in Birmingham," said Shuttlesworth, "in order that we together may fashion our movement into meeting the newer dimensions of the civil rights struggle You are asking that I stay, and I believe it is God's will that I stay with you."

-Abbeville
+A bber ille

 Earl Johnson is in the county hospital for an operation.
-He is recovering
+He is recovering nicely.
+(From James J. Vaughan)

-nicely.
-(From James J. Vaughan) Wetumpka
+Wetumpka

-The Willing Workers for Freedom and Unity--a group of students who attend integrated Elmore schools, and their parents -- met at the Community Center Oct.
+The Willing Workers for Freedom and Unity -- a group of students who attend integrated Elmore schools, and their parents--met at the Community Center Oct.
 20 to elect some of their officers.
 Mrs. Marie Bracy was elected president, and Mrs. Cornelius Peavy was named vice president.

 Meridian, Miss.

-The Meridian High School chorus has four Negro members -- Charles Jones.
-Kenneth Inge: Billy Gathright, and Billy Stewart.
-"The Battle Hymn of the Republic" and a calypso song were two of the numbers in a school assembly program presented by the chorus last Tuesday.
-(From Patricia James) Abbev ille Kenneth Ward, assistant director of the Community Action Program, spent this week in Montgomery on business.
+The Meridian High School chorus has four Negro members--Charles Jones, Kenneth Inge; Billy Gathright, and Billy Stewart.
+"The Battle Hymn of the Republic" and a calypso song were twoof the numbers in a school assembly program presented by the chorus last Tuesday.
+(From Patricia James) Abbeville Kenneth Ward, assistant director of the Community Action Program, spent this week in Montgomery on business.
 James Thomas Vaughan spent last weekend in Montgomery, and attended the football game between Alabama State College and Morehouse, won by State, 63 to 0.
-(From James J. Vaughan) About 100 guests, some wearing the costumes of foreign lands, attended the Baha'i observation of United Nations Day here last Sunday.
-The program consisted of three speakers--Robert Edington, consul of Guatemala; the Rev. T.E.
+(From James J. Vaughan) About 100 guests, some wearing the costumes of foreign lands, attended the Baha'i observation of United Nations Day here last Sunday, The program consisted of three speakers--Robert Edington, consul of Guatemala; the Rev. T.E.
 Williams, a local Baptist minister; and Stan Bagley, a world traveler and a Baha'i.
-Music was sung by Miss Nyoake Baker of Gulfport, Miss., and a skit with some writings from Baha'u'llah, founder of the Baha'i World Faith, was performed, Mrs. Rosie Poole, an authority on Negro poetry, recited a poem by W.E.B.
+Music was sung by Miss Nyoake Baker of Gulfport, Miss., and a skit with some writings from Baha'u'llah, founder of the Baha'i World Faith, was performed.
+Mrs. Rosie Poole, an authority on Negro poetry, recited a poem by W.E.B.
 DuBois.
-A b beville Joseph H. Willis got shot last Saturday night at the 506 Club.
-He is in the county hospital in serious condition.
+Abbeville Joseph H. Willis got shot last Saturday night at the 506 Club, He is in the county hospital in serious condition.
 (From James J. Vaughan) Philadelphia, Miss.